Join the Discussion 💬

 Attention, Hydra users:

-If you are already use Hydra, let’s cut to the chase: the most important benefit of using hydra-zen is that it automatically and dynamically generates structured configs for you.
+If you are already using Hydra, let’s cut to the chase: the most important benefit of using hydra-zen is that it automatically and dynamically generates structured configs for you.

 Creating a structured config without hydra-zen#